AlibabaCloudDocs/cdn/intl.en-US/EdgeRoutine/Work with EdgeRoutine CLI.md

 7. Deploy the code to the production environment.

-    1. After you validate the code in the canary release environment, you can deploy the code to the production environment.
+    1. After you validate the code in the staging environment, you can deploy the code to the production environment.

         ```
         $ edgeroutine-cli publish
         ```

         **Note:** EdgeScript and EdgeRoutine use the same deployment system.
-If you use [EdgeScript](/intl.en-US/EdgeScript/Introduction/Overview.md) and EdgeRoutine at the same time, the `edgeroutine-cli publish` command that is run in the EdgeRoutine CLI will deploy scripts of both EdgeScript and EdgeRoutine from the canary release environment to the production environment.
-Before you deploy code, you can run the `edgeroutine-cli build -s` command to query scripts of EdgeScript and EdgeRoutine that are in the canary release environment.
+If you use [EdgeScript](/intl.en-US/EdgeScript/Introduction/Overview.md) and EdgeRoutine at the same time, the `edgeroutine-cli publish` command that is run in the EdgeRoutine CLI will deploy scripts of both EdgeScript and EdgeRoutine from the staging environment to the production environment.
+Before you deploy code, you can run the `edgeroutine-cli build -s` command to query scripts of EdgeScript and EdgeRoutine that are in the staging environment.
 After you confirm the configurations that you want to deploy to the production environment, run the edgeroutine-cli publish commend to deploy the configurations.

     2. View the code in the production environment.